uberhalit/SimpleSekiroSavegameHelper/README.md

 ## Features

 * automatically determines latest savegame on startup
-* Patch game to skip checksum and SteamID checks on load, this will enable you to load modified save games
+* Patch game to skip checksum and SteamID checks on load, this will enable you to load modified save games **(RAM patches only)**
 * (Import foreign savegame) imports a save game from a different steam account into yours, your game settings can be preserved if a destination is given
 * (Backup savegame) backup current savegame
 * (Set name for selected backup) set a custom name for a backup